 Audience: Instruct students to communicate to an audience, such as the instructor, classmates, general public, donors, scientific community, government officials, elementary students, theater audiences, project stakeholders, etc.

-Supporting Materials: Communicate your expectations about what types of evidence you want students to include to support their central message (e.g., explanations, examples, illustrations, statistics, analogies, reflections, quotations from relevant authorities, and other kinds of information or analysis).
+Supporting Materials: Communicate your expectations about what type(s) of evidence students should include to support their central message (e.g., explanations, examples, illustrations, statistics, analogies, reflections, quotations from relevant authorities, or other types of information or analysis).

 Delivery: Set expectations about vocal elements and filler words (e.g., “um” and “uh”).
-Encourage students to practice before their final recording and/or incorporating peer review.
+Encourage students to practice before their final recording and/or to incorporate peer review.

 Length: Set a time limit for the recording.
 For assessment purposes, OIEE recommends over 30 seconds and under 10 minutes.